Tbilisi Auto Museum Review: A Great Mix of Soviet-Era Cars

 Welcome to our Tbilisi Auto Museum Review!
-If you’re a fan of automobiles and history, or just looking for an offbeat adventure in Georgia’s capital city, you’re in for a treat.
-This Tbilisi car museum is a hidden gem that’s bound to rev up your curiosity about the unique and often odd Soviet-era cars.
+If you’re a fan of automobiles and history or just looking for an offbeat adventure in Georgia’s capital city, you’re in for a treat.
+This Tbilisi car museum is a hidden gem bound to rev up your curiosity about the unique and often odd Soviet-era cars.

 WHERE TO BOOK: Soviet Era Off the Beaten Path Tour with included car museum Tbilisi tickets